PEP 751 – A file format to record Python dependencies for installation reproducibility

 file itself.

-This PEP does not do anything to prevent a user from installing an incorrect packages.
+This PEP does not do anything to prevent a user from installing incorrect packages.
 While including many details to help in auditing a package’s inclusion, there isn’t any mechanism to stop e.g. name confusion attacks via typosquatting.
-Lockers may be able to provide some UX to help with this (e.g. by providing download counts for a package).
+Tools may be able to provide some UX to help with this (e.g. by providing download counts for a package).

 How to Teach This